 Causes of Dry Mouth

 One of the most common causes of waking up with a dry mouth… isn’t directly related to the mouth itself!
-When nasal obstruction occurs – due to a cold, sinusitis, or a deviated septum – it’s common to sleep with your mouth open.
-This habit leads to evaporation of saliva, which naturally lubricates the oral cavity.
-As a result, the mucous membranes of the mouth, cheeks, and tongue surface dry out, creating that sticky feeling upon waking.
+In the presence of nasal obstruction caused by a cold, sinusitis, or a deviated nasal septum, it is quite normal to find oneself sleeping with the mouth open.
+This habit results in the evaporation of the saliva that naturally lubricates the oral cavity.
+As a consequence of this sleeping pattern, the mucous membranes of the mouth, the cheeks, and the surface of the tongue dry out, giving rise to that unpleasant sticky sensation upon waking.

-Sometimes, nighttime dry mouth isn’t caused by physical problems but by modifiable habits, such as insufficient fluid intake.
-Saliva is composed almost entirely of water; while it’s easy to drink regularly during the day and provide enough “raw material” for saliva production, at night the body can only rely on the reserves accumulated while awake.
-If not enough fluids are consumed during the day, oral hydration suffers during sleep, resulting in an unpleasantly dry mouth upon waking.
+Sometimes the cause of dry mouth at night is not related to physical problems but to poor habits that can be addressed — such as insufficient fluid intake.
+Saliva is composed almost entirely of water; while during the day it is easy to drink frequently and therefore provide enough “raw material” for saliva production, at night we can only rely on the reserves accumulated during waking hours.
+Thus, if we do not drink enough during the day, oral hydration will suffer during sleep and the mouth will feel unpleasantly dry upon waking.

-Related to overall hydration, it’s also important to avoid caffeine and alcohol before bedtime.
-Not only can these substances interfere with sleep, but they also promote dehydration, worsening dry mouth.
+Still in relation to the body’s hydration level and its effect on nocturnal dry mouth, it is advisable to refrain from consuming caffeine and alcohol before going to bed.
+Not only can these substances interfere negatively with sleep, but they are also dehydrating, thereby worsening the condition of dry mouth.

-Certain medical conditions – such as diabetes, Sjögren’s syndrome, and autoimmune disorders like rheumatoid arthritis – list dry mouth among their symptoms.
-Overnight, this symptom can become more pronounced.
-The same is true for some medications, from common antihistamines used for allergies to various chemotherapy and radiotherapy treatments.
+Certain diseases — such as diabetes, Sjögren’s Syndrome, and autoimmune disorders such as rheumatoid arthritis — count dry mouth among their symptoms.
+During the night, this symptom can become more pronounced.
+The same can be said for certain medications, from common antihistamines used for allergies to various chemotherapy and radiotherapy drugs.

 Natural Remedies for Nighttime Dry Mouth and Healthy Habits

-A simple first step to waking up without the discomfort of a dry mouth is to make your bedroom a healthy and comfortable environment.
-It’s important to ensure that the room where you spend your nights has adequate humidity, as dry air is a major factor in mucosal dehydration.
-Using a basic humidifier can often be enough to achieve this.
+A first, simple remedy for waking up free from the discomfort of dry mouth is to make the bedroom a healthy and comfortable environment.
+It is important to ensure that the place where we spend our nightly hours has an adequate level of humidity, as dry air is a significant factor in the dehydration of the mucous membranes.
+The use of a simple room humidifier may be sufficient to achieve this.

 Pay attention to the oral care products you use: many mouthwashes contain alcohol, which – even when used locally and not ingested – can contribute to drying out the mouth.